mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 The HDMI ports are also secured poorly to the mount.
 When I plug in an HDMI cable, the connector bends and strains.
 I worry they're going to snap off one day.

-PoE tends to generate a lot of heat, so it's good that these come with an integrated fan, but they create a constant high-pitch whirring.
+PoE generates extra heat, so it's good that these come with an integrated fan, but they create a constant high-pitch whirring.
 I keep all the fans powered off.
-The Pis could overheat without the fans, but it just means the CPU throttles or shuts down, which isn't a big deal for my hobby projects.
+The Pi could overheat without the fan, but it just means the CPU throttles or shuts down, which isn't a big deal for my hobby projects.

 The instructions are terrible.
 Step one is to screw in the OLED.
 Okay, that's fine.
 Step two is to screw in the power button.
 Sure, easy peasy.
 Step three is to put together the five remaining components simultaneously.